II.c.1.b) Uniform rectilinear motion (URM) and relativity

 I am not comfortable with so many technical connotations of a concept; of course, this may be my own limitations.
 I will now present a few ideas I hope will explain why problems start with terminology of inertial and non-inertial reference frames, and why they worsen when you try to look at it more in-depth.

 A system of reference is an abstract concept that allows us to identify points in space from an arbitrary origin.

 A physical system is a set of things and energies.
-They should not be confused, because in Relativity, one normally talks about reference systems where all of them are at proper rest by definition, and they may contain elements that are at rest, have uniform motion or acceleration.
+They should not be confused, because, in Relativity, one talks stereotypically about reference systems where all of them are at proper rest by definition, and they may contain elements that are at rest, have uniform motion or acceleration.